hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 I am not suggesting that you should go crazy adding unnecessary joins to your queries and hope that it will speed them up.
-But you should be careful when optimizing, because query planner can sometimes get hints from things that almost seem like a programmer' mistake.
+But you should be careful when optimizing, because query planner can sometimes get hints from things that almost seem like a programmer's mistake.

 ### Conclusion: Question and experiment